 At a Scrubs reunion panel on Saturday, PCGamesN pointed out, the moderator asked Faison about a dance he did as Dr. Turk in one episode – which Fortnite has copied for its default dance.
 Faison joked that he’s never seen any money from that–so far, so Fortnite–but executive producer Bill Lawrence clarified that Epic did consider the legality.

 “By the way, just so you guys know, it’s real trivia: Fortnite had to enquire for the legality of it, and it’s fine because it’s just a character dancing” Lawrence said.
 Then Faison joked on about not getting paid.

 Even if it is legal, it’s just plain rude to copy someone’s dance and sell it without even telling them.
 Viral dances may spread far and wide but they’re certainly not untraceable.
 And if Epic don’t want to voluntarily pay for dances they aren’t legally required to, there are other ways to loop people into getting paid.

 “Fortnite should put the actual rap songs behind the dances that make so much money as Emotes.
 Black creatives created and popularized these dances but never monetized them,” rapper Chance the Rapper tweeted in July.
 “Imagine the money people are spending on these Emotes being shared with the artists that made them.”Still trying to get to grips with Fortnite?
 Check out our Fortnite guide hub for more tips and tricks for the game.
-You can also find the latest challenges in our Fortnite weekly challenges guide.
+You can also find the latest challenges in our Fortnite week 2 challenges guide.